Royfagon/Royfagon/README.md

 - 👋 Hi, I’m @Royfagon
 - 👀 I’m interested in robotics and AI
-- 🌱 I’m currently learning advanced SQL, JAVA and Ruby Rails
+- 🌱 I’m currently learning advanced SQL, JAVA and AI My specialities is C#, C++, Javascript, JAVA, MongoDB, SQL, ReactJS
-- 💞️ I’m looking to collaborate on all k,inds of stuff
+- 💞️ I’m looking to collaborate on all kinds of stuff surrounding AI and IOT
 - 📫 How to reach me roy.fagon@googlemail.com

 <!---